 The school always considers the impact of significant decisions on particular groups.
 For example, when a school trip or activity is being planned, the school considers whether the trip:

 - Is accessible to pupils with disabilities

 - Has equivalent facilities for boys and girls

 The school keeps a written record to show we have actively considered our equality duties and asked ourselves relevant questions.
-This is part of our School Improvement Plan and reported at the end of year Headteacher report to governors.
+This is part of our School Improvement Plan and reported in the end of year Headteacher report to governors.

 8. Equality objectives

 Undertake an analysis of recruitment data and trends with regard to race, gender and disability by July, and report on this to the staffing and pay sub-committee of the governing board.